 Dawood aide Tiger Hanif, wanted in India for two bomb attacks in Gujarat in 1993, has been in the UK since then.
 Hanif has made representation to the British home secretary Theresa May to avoid being extradited to India.
 The 54-year-old Hanif, whose full name is Mohammed Umerji Patel, was traced to a grocery store in Bolton, Greater Manchester, in March 2010.
 Hanif is wanted for his alleged role in a grenade attack in a packed Surat market that killed an eight-year-old schoolgirl in January 1993.
 He is also accused of plotting a second grenade attack at a crowded railway station that seriously injured 12 commuters in April 1993.

 Liquor baron Vijay Mallya, the “King of Good Times”, is wanted back in India for the Rs 9,000 crore he owes his lenders for his collapsed Kingfisher Airlines Ltd. He is also wanted in connection with a money laundering case.
 Mallya, ignored a look-out notice by the CBI, to fly out of the country and is presently in London.
 The embattled tycoon has said he is in a “forced exile” and has no plans to return to India.
 The Indian government has since revoked his passport .
 The Indian government has also written to Britain seeking Mallya’s deportation, which has been rejected.
-The British government is open to considering an extradition request for him.
+On Tuesday, Mallya was arrested in London following India's extradition request and just three hours later granted bail.
+The businessman has been staying in London for a year now and his return doesn't seem likely anytime soon since extradition hearings in UK courts genrally take time.